notduncansmith/summit/roadmap.md

-Documentation
+# Documentation
+Anything would be nice.

-Yeoman Generators
+# Yeoman Generators
-  - Skeleton
+  - Skeleton (see bottom)
   - Collection
   - View

-Branding
+# Branding
   - Logo
   - Favicon
   - Landing Page
   - Github Repo

-Collections
+# Collections
   - Notice "[foo]Id" pattern and automatically add "by[Foo]" view
   - All Collections should be Event Emitters
   - Pagination on lookups